pjanec/dirigent/README.md

 ### SetVars

 Sets environment variable(s) to be inherited by the processes launched afterwards.
+Changes Dirigent's environment so it is applied to all process started later.

+Note: This is a different set of variables than the explicit variables that can be set as part of `LaunchApp` or `RestartApp` commands.

 Multiple variables can be set at once , separated by '::'.